MichaelMoroz/TensorFrost/README.md

 wave_eq = tf.compile(WaveEq)
 ```

+As you can see, inputs are not arguments to the function, but are created inside the function.
+This is because some inputs can be constrained by the shape of other inputs, and the shape of the input tensor is not known at compile time.
+You can give shape arguments to the input function, constants for exactly matching shapes, or -1 for any shape.
+If you want to constrain the shape of the input tensor, you need to get the shape of the other tensor and use it as an argument to the input function.

 The tensor programs take and output tensor memory buffers, which can be created from numpy arrays:
 ```python
 A = tf.tensor(np.zeros([100, 100], dtype=np.float32))